dxinteractive/dendriform/README.md

 };
 ```

-The `.go()` function can also be used to perform undo and repo operations.
+The `.go()` function can also be used to perform undo and redo operations.

 ```js
 form.go(-1); // equivalent to form.undo()